 On the air for over eighty-seven years and over 4,500 weekly broadcasts, Music & the Spoken Word is the longest-running uninterrupted network broadcast in the world.
 Performed by the renowned Mormon Tabernacle Choir and Orchestra at Temple Square, Music & the Spoken Word features modern and traditional arrangements of spiritual, patriotic, popular, classical, and contemporary music coupled with timely, inspiring prose that have brought joy and peace to its many audiences.

 LetterWorks participants will have the unique opportunity to attend the Music & the Spoken Word program on Sunday morning, June 25th.
 Buses will transport those wishing to attend the program to and from Temple Square in Salt Lake City.
 The Choir’s hospitality office has arranged reserved seating for our group at the performance.
 Reserve your place for this wonderful experience under Register then Preferences.
-There is no charge for this Sunday excursion.
+There is no charge for this Sunday excursion and classes will begin after everyone returns.
 Click here to see and hear about Music & the Spoken Word.

 Each full-conference participant will receive a beautifully designed and practical swag bag during check-in.
 We are grateful to those who have contributed and hope you enjoy the contents.
 Please thank and consider patronizing the donors for their generosity.

 A tutorial outside of conference time offers you the chance to review your portfolio and receive encouragement, direction, and advice on your work and career path and anything else you would like to work on.

 You can schedule a one-on-one private tutoring session with the following instructors.
 A session costs $40 for 30 minutes of uninterrupted consultation.
 Arrange payment, specific requests, meeting place, and time with your instructor by emailing them at their listed address below.

 Pat Blair firstname.lastname@example.org